gardenlinux/gardenlinux/docs/Repository/README.md

 ## Misc

-- currently we keep old packages in `dev` dist, and I think we are keeping it that way for now.
+- currently we keep old packages in `dev` dist.
 - the repository contains own packages, and a selected set of packages mirrored from `debian testing`
 - garden packages are being built in our gitlab pipelines